donejs/deploy/README.md

 > `options` *{Object}*

 This is the configuration object of the selected service.
+It has two properties, `name` which is the configuration name, and `service` which is the service configuration specific to your deployment.

 > `files` *{Array [String]}*